 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
 Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options, warrants and convertible debt instruments.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
 As a result, the basic and diluted per share amounts for all periods presented are identical.
-As of December 31, 2018, there were 29,517 warrants outstanding, 572,000 stock options and 14 convertible notes payable, which notes are convertible into 215,153,929 shares of the Company's common stock.
+As of March 31, 2019, there were 29,517 warrants outstanding, 572,000 stock options and 11 convertible notes payable, which notes are convertible into approximately 118,197,663 shares of the Company's common stock (based on the closing price on the last trading day of the quarter ended March 31, 2019).
 Each holder of the notes has agreed to a 4.99% beneficial ownership conversion limitation (subject to certain noteholders' ability to increase such limitation to 9.99% upon 60 days' notice to the Company), and each note may not be converted during the first six-month period from the date of issuance.
 Such securities are considered dilutive securities which were excluded from the computation since the effect is anti-dilutive.

-Recently Adopted Accounting Pronouncements
+Recent Accounting Pronouncements

-Certain FASB Accounting Standard Updates ("ASU") that are not effective until after December 31, 2018 are not expected to have a significant effect on the Company's consolidated financial position or results of operations.
-The Company is evaluating or has implemented the following at December 31, 2018:
+Certain FASB Accounting Standard Updates ("ASU") that are not effective until after March 31, 2019 are not expected to have a significant effect on the Company's consolidated financial position or results of operations.